azadwasan/neuralnetwork/docs/easyNN/CostFunctionLinearRegression.md

 ### Design Tradeoff - Tight Coupling

 ICostFunction holding an instance of IRegression creates tight coupling between the two.
-At the same time it allows to write relatively clearner code and we don't need to hold and maintain two interfaces instances separately (it is specially tricky when we have multiple cost functions and multiple corresponding hypothesis represeting different underlying cost operations and hypothesis).
+At the same time it allows to write relatively cleaner code and we don't need to hold and maintain two interfaces instances separately (it is specially tricky when we have multiple cost functions and multiple corresponding hypothesis representing different underlying cost operations and hypothesis).
 Hence, it is a compromise and different requirements may yield different design decisions.
 However, for EasyNN I have made this design decision with tight coupling, at least for now!
 However, it is also not too difficult to extend the interface even further to allow replacing the underlying hypothesis of the cost function.

 ## Important Links
 * [Back: Linear regression](./LinearRegression.md).